MilchRatchet/Luminary/LumFileDocs.md

 `GENERAL MESHFILE [STRING]`<br/>
 Path to an `*.obj` mesh file.
 Option may be specified multiple times to load multiple mesh files.

+## Material Settings

+`MATERIAL SMOOTHNE [FP32]`<br/>
+Default smoothness value that is used when no material texture is present.
+Number must be in the range [0,1].

+`MATERIAL METALLIC [FP32]`<br/>
+Default metallic value that is used when no material texture is present.
+Number must be in the range [0,1].

+`MATERIAL EMISSION [FP32]`<br/>
+Default emission intensity value that is used when no material texture is present.
+Number must be strictly greater than 0.

+`MATERIAL DIFFUSE_ [INT32]`<br/>
+Defines which of the available diffuse BRDFs is used:
+  - 0 = Lambertian
+  - 1 = Frostbite-Disney

+`MATERIAL FRESNEL_ [INT32]`<br/>
+Defines which of the available fresnel approximations is used:
+  - 0 = Schlick
+  - 1 = Fdez-Aguera

 ## Camera Settings

 `CAMERA POSITION [FP32] [FP32] [FP32]`<br/>